Last Known Eruption

 5367 11 Aug 1983 @ 1800 --- research-mab 8/11/1983 Arsenic Fireball Splutterpot in simultaneous eruption {time unknown}

-4644 14 Aug 1981 @ 1900 --- research-mab 8/14/1981 Arsenic Geyser is in perpetual spluttering as is Moxie and 2 other small spouters.
+4644 14 Aug 1981 @ 1200 --- research-mab 8/14/1981 - no time noted - Arsenic Geyser is in perpetual spluttering as is Moxie and 2 other small spouters.
 Fireball is somewhat weak.
 GS

 4615 22 Sep 1980 @ 1800 --- research-mab 9/22/1980 Arsenic Geyser – in a low eruption a good share of the day ie 204ºF